top of page

 The feeling is too big to bear.
 To hold.
 To accept.
 To fathom.

 It’s the separation from God.
 That’s what it feels like.
 It’s the severing from the womb.
 The moment the cord is cut and you’re thrust into the world.
 Screaming.
 Naked.
 Alone.
-It’s not metaphorical.
-It’s not poetic.
-It’s in the cells.
+It’s in the bones.
 It’s in the breath.
 It’s the way you wake up at 3am and forget where you are, who you are, what any of this means.
 And there’s no one to hold you.
 Not even yourself.

 The pain is so deep that at times it feels like it will kill me.
-Not the dramatic kind of death.
-The quiet kind.
+The quiet kind of death.
 The one that leaves your body moving, your mouth smiling, your eyes functioning, but there's nothing inside.
 Just a body moving through the world.
-Haunted by a truth no one else can see.
+Haunted by a truth no one else can see, and a story too crazy to share.

 I’m back in the boat.
 Or maybe I never left it.
 Maybe I’ve been here all along.
 Lying on the floor.
 Staring at the sky.